ColinKlich/ML-Training/README.md

 - Matplotlib

 ## 1. Stock Prediction (NVDA)
-Practice using Tensorflow to create a Recurrent Neural Network
+Practice using Tensorflow to create a Recurrent Neural Network<br>
 <a href='https://www.geeksforgeeks.org/stock-price-prediction-project-using-tensorflow/?ref=lbp'>Resources Used</a>